 This would allow the Flying-V to take off and land using existing airport infrastructure, with sufficient space on board for the same amount of human cargo and passengers, and with 314 seats in the standard configuration.

 What benefits will it offer?

-Where the Flying V would offer some benefits in terms of performance is through improved aerodynamics thanks to its overall smaller nacelle.
+Where the Flying V would offer some performance benefits is through improved aerodynamics thanks to its overall smaller nacelle.
 Less mass means less drag, which means less fuel is needed to get the Flying-V to its destination.
 According to the team, the Flying V's low weight and unique shape could see it use the 20% less fuel compared to an Airbus A350-900, the most advanced commercial aircraft in action today.

 However, a lot of research and development is needed before that.
 As part of its pursuit of this vision, the team developed a scale model with Dutch airline KLM.
 The Flying-V "model" has a wingspan of 3,06 m (10 ft), a length of 2,76 m (9,05 ft) and a weight of 22,5 kg (50 lbs).
 Only a fraction of the final size which will be 55 meters (180 feet), but it allows the team to perform some important and useful tests on a small and safe scale.